JatinDjd/mit_campaign_india/README.md

-# Campaign India Readme
+# Campaign Readme

-Welcome to the **Campaign India** repository!
+Welcome to the **Campaign** repository!
 This repository houses the codebase for our web project, focusing on streamlined design and development practices.
 Below, you'll find essential information on how to navigate, contribute, and maintain this repository.

 ## Table of Contents